JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

 An LLM Engineer is a specialized software engineer who focuses on **building, deploying, and maintaining applications powered by Large Language Models** (LLMs).

 They bridge the gap between cutting-edge AI research and practical, real-world applications.

 Think of them as the architects and builders of the next generation of intelligent software.

+{{< details title="Core Responsibilities of an AI Engineer 📌" closed="true" >}}

-Here's a breakdown of the key aspects of an LLM Engineer's role, based on your requirements:
+key aspects of an LLM Engineer's role, based on your requirements:

-{{< details title="Core Responsibilities 📌" closed="true" >}}

 * **LLM Model Expertise:**  LLM Engineers possess a deep understanding of LLMs like GPT-3, GPT-4, and similar models.
 This includes knowledge of their architecture, strengths, weaknesses, and how to fine-tune and prompt them effectively.
 They are not just users of LLMs, but understand the underlying mechanics.